Code-Institute-Submissions/amcali-project-1/README.md

 ## Milestone Project - User Centric Frontend Development Milestone Project ##

 This is my website to present a portfolio for myself.
-As I do not have any work experience to share, I generated a list of software related skills I have learnt and projects to present on my website.
+As I do not have any software related work experience to share, I generated a list of software related skills I have learnt and projects to present on my website.
 The aim of the website is to essentially target any talent seekers, or any individuals or organisations which would like to contact me for any collaborations.

 ## Demo ##